feature-engine/feature_engine/docs/user_guide/imputation/AddMissingIndicator.rst

 .. _add_missing_indicator:

+.. currentmodule:: feature_engine.imputation

 AddMissingIndicator
 ===================

-The AddMissingIndicator() adds a binary variable indicating if observations are missing (missing indicator).
+The :class:`AddMissingIndicator()` adds a binary variable indicating if observations are missing (missing indicator).
 It adds missing indicators to both categorical and numerical variables.

 You can select the variables for which the missing indicators should be created passing